birdfood1/Resume/README.md

 # Resume
-This repo contains all auxiliary documents to my resume.
+Welcome!
+This repo contains all auxiliary documents to my resume for your reference.